Varshaneel/finalproject/README.md

 ### Feedback:

-Run the program on teh HPC or trgn server.
+Run the program on teh HPC or trgn server - with increased memory space.
+There was a problem with thr Run Thread comment and the session kept getting killed, but that was later sorted.

 ## Progress as of 11_20_2018